The Dude of Food is curious to experience your food product.

 spain

-When you are in LA and are looking for a good internationally grown red wine, choose Bogle or Bodega Elena before you choose this Las Rochas wine.
-The reason people make wine and the enjoyment for me is to taste flavor.
-This Las Rochas Garnacha is a watered down taste at best.
-The red flavors try to creep through but there are better choices in the $11. range.
+If you are in LA, on your way to a party and are looking for a good internationally grown red wine, choose Bodega Elena before you choose this wine.
+The reason people make wine is for enjoyment and taste.
+This Las Rochas Garnacha sports an underwhelming flavor and watered down taste at best.
+The red flavors try to creep through but don’t cut it.
+There are better choices in the $12. range.

-The Dude of Food makes yummy stuffed grapes.
+The Dude of Food made yummy stuffed grapes.

 stuffed grapes 2